meteor/meteor/content/routing.md

 Sometimes, your users will end up on a page that isn't the best place for them to be.
 Maybe the data they were looking for has moved, maybe they were on an admin panel page and logged out, or maybe they just created a new object and you want them to end up on the page for the thing they just created.

-You can go to a new URL programmatically by calling `FlowRouter.go(name, urlParams, queryParams)`.
+You can go to a new URL programmatically by calling `FlowRouter.go(name, pathParams, queryParams)`.
 See the [FlowRouter docs](https://github.com/kadirahq/flow-router#flowroutergopathdef-params-queryparams) for more methods that accomplish similar things, like `FlowRouter.setParams` and `FlowRouter.setQueryParams`.

 You can also redirect to a different route from a route trigger.
 We'll discuss them in more detail in the _triggers section_, but here we'll include some example code specifically for redirection.